How to increase resident retention by improving your multifamily living experience

 Resident experience is an important selling point of multifamily communities and a major factor influencing resident retention.
 If your communities are struggling with retention, it may be time to re-examine the experience you are creating for residents.

 Renters will always want a nice apartment unit at a fair price.
 But now, their expectations go beyond the four walls in which they live.
 Now, they’re also interested in the lifestyle the community offers.
 For example, can your community enhance their life in any way?
 Will it make their everyday life simpler?

 Resident experience also goes beyond the feel-good aspects of a community.
 It includes how renters interact with you and how they conduct apartment-related tasks.
 Paying rent, granting access to visitors, reserving amenities, all shape the resident experience.
-You might not think these have much impact on resident retention.
+You might not think these have much impact on resident retention for multifamily.
 But anyone who’s ever lived in an apartment community will attest that these tasks all come with some level of friction.

 Modern renters value time and convenience, and when too many annoyances pile up, retention can suffer.
 Now, residents increasingly expect service-oriented, tech-enabled experiences within their community.

 Resident Experience Management is the process of improving renter touchpoints to deliver remarkable living experiences.
 Multifamily communities are increasingly making it a priority because it keeps resident retention rates high.

 We know that companies have differing ideas on what resident experience means and how to deliver living experiences that retain residents.
 So we wanted to find out what the consensus was on this topic and commissioned a research study on it.
 Nearly 600 apartment operators participated in our survey about resident experience management strategies, which resulted in our State of Resident Experience Management Report.

 FREE DOWNLOAD Download The State of Resident Experience Management Report to get fresh insights about improving the resident experience in multifamily communities.